 My research interests lie in the intersection of robotics, computation, and machine learning.
-After completing the Bachelor of Computer Science and Bachelor of Computer Engineering in Perth, Australia, I moved to Zürich to pursue these interests through a Masters and then PhD at the Institute for Dynamic Systems and Control, ETH Zurich, where I have focused on the localization and coordination of robot swarms.
+After completing the Bachelor of Computer Science and Bachelor of Computer Engineering in Perth, Australia, I moved to Zürich to pursue these interests through a Masters and then PhD of Robotics at the Institute for Dynamic Systems and Control, ETH Zurich, where I have focused on the localization and coordination of robot swarms.

-My research on the localization of robot swarms focuses on the application of ultra-wideband radio modules to the localization of robots in semi-structured environments.
-My publications in this field were some of the first, and my implementations of localization, control and state estimation algorithms have supported live quadrocopter shows, and have given a new degree of autonomy to the open-source Crazyflie micro-quadrocopter, to which my contributions include an improved flight controller, an extended Kalman filter, as well as numerous bug fixes and driver improvements.
+My research on the localization of robot swarms focuses on the application of ultra-wideband radio modules to the localization of robots swarms in semi-structured environments.
+My implementations of localization, control and state estimation algorithms have supported live quadrocopter shows, and have given a new degree of autonomy to the open-source Crazyflie micro-quadrocopter, to which my contributions include an improved flight controller, an extended Kalman filter, as well as numerous bug fixes and driver improvements.

-My (very soon to be published) research on the coordination of robot swarms focuses on the generation of collision-free and dynamically feasible trajectories for swarms of hundreds to thousands of robots operating simultaneously and in close proximity.
+My (soon to be published) research on the coordination of robot swarms focuses on the generation of collision-free trajectories for large swarms of robots operating simultaneously and in close proximity.
 Using our method, collision-free trajectories can be generated an order of magnitude faster than is possible using existing methods.

 In addition to my published research, I have experience applying deep (reinforcement) learning to real-world problems (using both PyTorch and Tensorflow).
-I enjoy programming (Python & C, and would love to use Rust/OCaml/Erlang for more than just hobby projects) and I get a kick from solving challenging problems efficiently.
+I enjoy programming (Python & C, and would love to use Rust/OCaml for more than just hobby projects) and I get a kick from solving challenging problems efficiently.

 I will be finishing my PhD soon and am looking for opportunities—Please get in touch!